MutianGao/MutianGao.github.io/README.md

 ## Weekly study 4:
 This week, I deployed a site on my localhost that contains a DB database (test).
 At the same time I also built wordpress. this is not much different from building it in an online program, the main difficulty is configuring the localhost.

+## Weekly study 5:
+This week we have been learning about the relationship between parent and child themes in wordpress.
+This section was relatively simple and did not present any additional challenges that could not be solved.